 Switzerland is synonymous with skiing and most vacations pass without incident.

 Always ensure that your insurance covers you.
-With the increasing popularity of snowboarding and skiing comes the risk of one of the mountain's primary killers- avalanches.
-They're are by a range of conditions including wind, temperature, gradient, and type of snow crystals, so it takes a high level of skill and experience to understand the risks - which you most likely don't have!
+With the increasing popularity of snowboarding and skiing comes the risk of one of the mountain's primary killers – avalanches.
+They're affected by a range of conditions including wind, temperature, gradient, and type of snow crystals, so it takes a high level of skill and experience to understand the risks (which you most likely don't have!).

-There is an assumption that these affect people off piste which is correct however the most insidious looking slope can be treacherous in the wrong conditions.
+There is an assumption that avalanches mostly strike people off-piste, which is correct.
+However, the most innocuous-looking slope can be treacherous in the wrong conditions.

 It's intrinsic to the Swiss culture to help one another and is actually an offence not to go to the aid of a fellow citizen.
 But, the Swiss are also experts in not being a nuisance to others so it's expected you'll be prepared to care for yourself in any situation.
 Make sure you have the correct equipment.